-SKIN ABSORPTION: The components of this product are not known to be absorbed through the skin.
+SKIN ABSORPTION: This product is not known to be absorbed through the skin.

 INGESTION: Ingestion is not a significant route of occupational overexposure.
 Acute ingestion of large quantities of this product or chronic ingestion caused by poor hygiene practices may cause nausea, vomiting, and diarrhea.